home-assistant/home-assistant.io/source/_integrations/bang_olufsen.markdown

 ha_integration_type: integration
 ---

-The `bang_olufsen` integration enables control of some of the features of certain [Bang & Olufsen](https://www.bang-olufsen.com/) devices through Home Assistant.
+The Bang & Olufsen integration enables control of some of the features of certain [Bang & Olufsen](https://www.bang-olufsen.com/) devices through Home Assistant.

 ## Compatible devices